-As the debt is attached to the car, not the owner, it can cause major problems if you buy a car still under finance.
-Here’s a guide on what to look out for when purchasing an encumbered car.
+With an encumbered car, the debt is attached to the vehicle itself, not the owner, so it can cause major problems if you buy a car still under finance.

 What is an encumbered car?

-An encumbered car is simply one that someone purchased with a secured car loan and used as security for a loan.
-It isn’t a bad thing and many cars are encumbered.
-In fact, your own car may be encumbered if you purchased it with a secured car loan that you haven’t completely repaid yet.
+An encumbered car is simply one that someone purchased with a secured car loan and used as security for that loan.
+It isn't a bad thing and many cars are encumbered.
+In fact, your own car is considered encumbered if you purchased it with a secured car loan that you haven't completely repaid yet.

-Buying an encumbered car is essentially the same process most people use to buy property.
+Buying a car that's under finance is essentially the same process as buying property.
 The buyer uses cash or a loan to pay the seller, who uses the sale money to pay back their loan.
 However, unlike property, a secured car loan is attached to the car, not the owner.

-The loan stays secured by the car regardless of who owns it.
+The loan is secured against the car regardless of who owns the vehicle.
 If the seller does not pay back the money owed, then the car can still be seized even if it has been bought by someone else.
 This makes the purchase more complicated than if you were to buy an unencumbered car.

-To ensure that you’re not taking on a debt-riddled car, you need to take some extra steps to protect yourself.
+To ensure that you're not taking on a debt-riddled car, you need to take some extra steps to protect yourself.
 While the seller should notify you if the car is encumbered, you should always ask if a car is under finance before agreeing to buy it.

 How do you actually buy a car that's encumbered?

 - Ask the owner about financing.
-If the owner is open and honest about how the car is financed, it is a good sign that they are genuine and the car is worth pursuing further.
-If they attempt to hide or don’t know about any money owing on the car, it’s probably worth moving on.
+If the owner is open and honest about how the car is financed, it's a good sign that they are genuine and that the car is worth pursuing further.
+If they attempt to hide or don't know about any money owing on the car, it's probably worth moving on.

 - Do a PPRS check.
 The Personal Property Securities Register (PPRS) is a government database of all personal property used as security against a loan.
 With the vehicle number and registration details, you can get a report on any vehicle in Australia.
 Ideally, the report should align with what the owner has told you about the vehicle.